Version 1.4, October 2014

 - Governance and administration — does the agency have appropriate governance mechanisms in place to meet its IPS obligations, including an information management framework?

-- IPS document holdings — has the agency reviewed its document holdings to decide what information must be published under s 8(2) and information that can be published under s 8(4)?
+- IPS document holdings — has the agency reviewed its document holdings to decide what information must be published under s 8(2) and further information that can be published under s 8(4)?
 Is the agency IPS entry accurate, up-to-date and complete?

 - Agency compliance review — does the agency have appropriate processes, systems and resources in place to monitor and review its IPS compliance and to make necessary improvement in the agency’s IPS implementation?